-- Abelia – Semi-evergreen hedges that are easy to trim but when left untrimmed they have a beautiful arching habit.
+- Abelia – Semi-evergreen hedges that are easy to trim, but when left untrimmed abelia have a beautiful arching habit.
 The trumpet flowers attract hummingbirds and butterflies.

-- Arborvitae – Evergreen hedges usually used for privacy or wind and sound barriers.
+- Arborvitae – Evergreen hedges, arborvitae is usually used for privacy or wind and sound barriers.

 - Barberry – Semi-evergreen to deciduous depending on variety.
 Available in an array of colors.
 Easy to trim.
-Because of their thorns, they make excellent security hedges.
-Can be invasive in certain locations.
+Due to their thorns, they make excellent security hedges.
+Barberry can be invasive in certain locations.

-- Boxwood – Evergreen hedges that are very easy to formally shape, but still grow tight, full and shapely without trimming.
-Can be used for privacy or just their nice clean appearance.
+- Boxwood – Evergreen hedges that are very easy to formally shape, but still grow tight, full, and shapely without trimming.
+Boxwood can be used for privacy or just their nice clean appearance.

 - Burning Bush – Large deciduous shrubs that are mainly grown for their bright red fall color.
-Easy to trim and excellent for privacy.
+Burning bush are easy to trim and excellent for privacy.

 - Chamaecyparis (False Cypress) – Evergreen hedge available in tall or dwarf varieties.
 The gold varieties make an especially unique hedge.
-They have a natural shaggy appearance and require very little trimming or pruning.
+False cypress has a natural shaggy appearance and requires very little trimming or pruning.

 - Forsythia – Tall or dwarf deciduous varieties available for hedges.
-The yellow blooms are one of the first flowers of spring and provide food for early pollinators.
+The yellow blooms of forsythia are one of the first flowers of spring and provide food for early pollinators.

-- Holly – Evergreen shrub with sharp, spiked foliage, excellent for privacy or security.
-Produces red berries in fall and winter, but both male and female varieties are necessary to produce berries.
+- Holly – Evergreen shrub with sharp, spiked foliage; excellent for privacy or security.
+Holly produces red berries in fall and winter, but both male and female varieties are necessary to produce berries.

-- Juniper – Evergreen shrubs that range from low growing ground covers to tall upright varieties.
-Tall varieties can make excellent privacy screens or sound and wind breaks.
+- Juniper – Evergreen shrubs that range from low growing groundcovers to tall upright varieties.
+Tall varieties of juniper can make excellent privacy screens or sound and wind breaks.

 - Lilac – These deciduous shrubs come in dwarf varieties or the tall old-fashioned forms.
 Heavenly scented flowers attract butterflies and other pollinators.
-Some dwarf varieties will rebloom.
+Some dwarf varieties of lilac will rebloom.

-- Privet – Deciduous shrub that can be easy trimmed or left to grow tall for privacy.
+- Privet – Privet is a deciduous shrub that can be easy trimmed or left to grow tall for privacy.

 - Quince – Another excellent deciduous shrub choice for security because of its sharp thorns.
-Beautiful spring flowers in pink, red, orange or white.
+Quince has beautiful spring flowers in pink, red, orange, or white.

 - Rose of Sharon – Tall deciduous shrubs with spectacular flower displays in summer.
-Great for a natural looking privacy hedge.
+Rose of Sharon are great for a natural looking privacy hedge.

 - Yew – Evergreen hedge for privacy or just aesthetic value.
-Easy to trim and shape with hedge trimmers or shears.
+Yew is easy to trim and shape with hedge trimmers or shears.